Blends-SAS/orcid-fetch/README.md

 # Instalation guide

 This package is avaliable in PyPI.
-You can easily installing by running
+You can easily install it by running

 ```
 pip install orcidfetch